The Evolution of Physics

 The Evolution of Physics: The Growth of Ideas from Early Concepts to Relativity and Quanta is a science book for the lay reader.
 Written by the physicists Albert Einstein and Leopold Infeld, it traces the development of ideas in physics.
 It was originally published in 1938 by Cambridge University Press.
 It was a popular success, and was featured in a Time cover story.

-Background of collaboration
+Background

 Einstein agreed to write the book partly as a way to help Infeld financially.
 Infeld collaborated briefly in Cambridge with Max Born, before moving to Princeton, where he worked with Einstein at the Institute for Advanced Study.
 Einstein tried to get Infeld a permanent position there, but failed.
 Infeld came up with a plan to write a history of physics with Einstein, which was sure to be successful, and split the royalties.
 When he went to Einstein to pitch the idea, Infeld became incredibly tongue-tied, but he was finally able to stammer out his proposal.
 “This is not at all a stupid idea,” Einstein said.
 "Not stupid at all.
 We shall do it."
-The book was published by Simon & Schuster.
+The book was published in the United States by Simon & Schuster.